Bonfida/bonfida-dev-guide/README.md

 ## Opening the book

-Preferably in a tmux instance/separate terminal :
+Preferably in a tmux instance/separate terminal:

 ```bash
 mdbook serve --open